praveek/launch.en/help/launch-reference/upgrade-from-dtm-to-launch/overview.md

 ---
 title: Upgrade From DTM to Launch
-seo-title: Upgrade From DTM to Launch in Adobe Launch
+seo-title: Upgrade From DTM to Launch in Adobe Experience Platform Launch
-description: Upgrade From DTM to Adobe Launch
+description: Upgrade From DTM to Adobe Experience Platform Launch
-seo-description: Upgrade From DTM to Adobe Launch
+seo-description: Upgrade From DTM to Adobe Experience Platform Launch
 ---

 # Upgrade From DTM to Launch